umuhoza123/countries_interface/README.md

 # Countries Interface

-This interface that fetch country in card from api and information and make search for specified country And region
+This interface that fetch country in card from api and information and make search for specified country And region on drop down menu